daniel-souza01/daniel-souza01/README.md

 - 🌎 Front-end Web implementation with React
 - 📡 Building Back-end with Node.js
-- 🛠️ Javascrip e Typescript
+- 🛠️ Javascrip and Typescript
 - :crystal_ball: And more...
 </details>